 Learn More: Internet Of Kindness

-Bringing the can in at the end of a long day is always just another chore.
-Having this already finished by the neighborhood kid is such a sweet surprise!
+Taking out or bringing the can in at the end of a long day is always just another chore.
+Having this already finished by the neighborhood kid is such a sweet surprise to arrive home to!

 19. Volunteer at the Local Animal Shelter